BigSoftVideo/DOTE/import.md

 [![Export Project](images/import/export-project.png)](images/import/export-project.png)

 > **NOTE: Exporting and Importing Projects with Media files may take some time to complete, depending on the access speed of your storage device and the size of the media files.
-When importing, the media files have to be decompressed and written to the location of the new Project.
+When importing, all the media files have to be written to the location of the new Project.
 This could take more than 5 seconds.**

 ### Importing a Project <a id='import-project'></a>